 All right, glad you're with us.

-I'm not gonna go with all the speculation with all the people that's once chosen now because the president has diverted the last time.
+I'm not going to go with all the speculation with all the people that's chosen that because the president had diverted the last time.

-The deep state issue is gonna hit a lot of new ground this week as both Lisa Page and Peter Strzok testify, yeah, publicly.
+The deep state issue is going to hit a lot of new ground this week as both Lisa Page and Peter Strzok testify, yeah, publicly.

-Well, uh in the case of Lisa Page behind closed doors, but struck publicly for the first time.
+Well, in the case of Lisa Page, behind closed doors, but struck publicly for the first time.

-And then of course we have the president with NATO, as I mentioned, and we're gonna be doing the show from Europe later in the week.
+And then, of course, we have the president with NATO, as I mentioned, and we're going to be doing the show from Europe later in the week and the expected protests there.

 We are now two weeks away from the release of the Russia hoax, the illicit scheme to clear Hillary Clinton and frame Donald Trump.